-Students will work in self-formed teams of three to complete the group project.
-Project teams are due by September 28.
+Students will work in self-formed teams of two or three to complete the group project.
+Project teams are due by February 25.
+Three-person teams will be acceptable if the project is adequately large in scope.

 The project will be an evaluation of two or more existing interactive products.
 The projects must be guided by user requirements, usability goals, and use knowledge learned from class to determine if there are significant differences in the usability of the products.
-Team project proposals are due by November 2 and must be approved by the instructor.
+Team project proposals are due by March 25 and must be approved by the instructor.
 Teams will give 15-minute presentations during the last 2 weeks.